-Experiences outside the classroom are as equally integral to our students’ growth as classroom academics are.
+Experiences outside the classroom are as equally integral to our students’ growth as are classroom academics.

 Whether studying at the MFA, traveling to Washington, DC or watching a performance of The Diary of Anne Frank by The New Repertory Theater Company, students learn that intellectual inquiry takes many forms.
 Beacon Academy students talk with adults from all backgrounds through participation in our open houses, our luncheon speaker series, the secondary school coaches program, and fundraising events with our larger donors.

 In everything we do, Beacon Academy aims to inspire our students to become active, contributing, and leading members of their high school communities.

 Some of our co-curricular activities during the academic year include: Museum of Fine Arts, Isabella Stewart Gardner Museum, rowing (Simmons College and Community Rowing), running, swimming (Charles River Aquatics), and a series of luncheon speakers.